Package holidays and linked travel arrangements

 - There is a total or inclusive price

-Linked travel arrangements (LTAs) are not considered a packaged holiday and different rules apply - see ‘Rules for your travel contract and your rights’ below.
+Linked travel arrangements (LTAs) are not considered a package holiday and different rules apply - see ‘Rules for your travel contract and your rights’ below.
 In fact, you have fewer rights with LTAs.

 You make a linked travel arrangement if you: